 6. Fleece lined leggings: So important!
 I usually layered two of these things.
 The fleece lining is amazing.
 My personal favorites are from Target, but they don’t carry them year round.
 Here is a very similar pair on Amazon.

 7. Rain pants/waterproof hiking pants: Self-explanatory.
 No one wants wet pants.
 I got these ones from Academy because they were inexpensive and packable, they’ve lasted me over 5 years now.

 8. Hiking boots: For all that hiking you’ll be doing.
 Make sure they’re broken in before your trip!

 10. Athletic shoes: For walking around the city.
 I love my New Balance 620s.

 12. Swimsuit: You’ll need this for the Blue Lagoon and the hot springs scattered across the country.

 14. Neck Warmer/Gaiter: I used this to pull up over my face and keep my nose warm.
-Definitely recommend having some form of neck gaiter or balaclava for this purpose.15.
-Purse: For more urban adventures when your daypack is too bulky.
-You can find the one pictured above here.
+Definitely recommend having some form of neck gaiter or balaclava for this purpose.

 For the gentlemen, basically everything above applies.
 Subtract the purse.
 Swap the swimsuit for swim trunks.
 Forget the waterproof boots, my husband was perfectly fine just wearing his hiking boots for that purpose.
 But men, invest in base layers!
 Wear them under your jeans and hiking pants.